libcxx/Snowlake/docs/source/tutorial.rst

   }

 Each inference group definition translates directly into a corresponding C++ class with the same name.
-With this group definition above, the synthesized C++ class definition will resemble the following form::
+With the group definition above, the synthesized C++ class definition will resemble the following form::

   class SampleProject {